-Total Tours offer a unique off the tourist trail experience that takes visitors on a wine, food and craft tour to some of the Bay of Islands very best boutique winery producers and craft studio’s.
+Mullarkey Tours offer a unique off the tourist trail experience that takes visitors on a wine, food and craft tou to some of the Bay of Islands very best boutique winery producers and craft studio’s.
 Travel the beautiful Bay of Islands countryside in air conditioned comfort with the opportunity to meet local producers who are passionate about what they do.
 Book on a Wine Tour

 All Makana’s confections are hand-made using only the freshest, natural ingredients and our factories are set up like a winery cellar door where you can watch us make the chocolates, taste a sample and browse through the many delights in the shop.